Gerry Gdowski: College career

-Following high school, Gdowski accepted an in-state scholarship offer to play quarterback at the University of Nebraska.
+Following high school, Gdowski accepted an in-state scholarship offer to play quarterback at the University of Nebraska–Lincoln.
 In the fall of 1986, he led the Husker freshman team in rushing, passing, and total offense.
 As a sophomore backup in 1987, he was third on the quarterback depth chart.
 Playing in 6 games, he threw for 8 yards on a single completion on two attempts, and rushed for 131 yards on 18 attempts with 2 touchdowns.
 Backing up starter Steve Taylor during his junior season, Gdowski played in 7 games, passing for 64 yards on 8 attempts, and rushing for 155 yards on 17 attempts with 2 touchdowns.

 Earning the starting job as a senior in 1989, Gdowski was selected as a team co-captain.
 He threw for 19 touchdowns, including 10 in the last 3 games, and 2 interceptions for a school record interception percentage of 1.47.
 He also rushed for a then school record 925 yards, breaking the quarterback rushing record that was set the previous season by Steve Taylor, and tied Taylor’s 1988 QB record for touchdowns at 13.
 For the season, he averaged 7.91 yards per attempt, breaking the 1983 school record of Heisman trophy winning running back Mike Rozier.
 Gdowski came close to being the first Nebraska quarterback to pass for 1000 yards and rush for 1000 yards in a single season, a feat that would be first achieved at Nebraska by Scott Frost in 1997.
 He led Nebraska to a 10-2 record and a second straight Big Eight title, resulting in a Fiesta Bowl appearance.
 Legendary Nebraska coach Tom Osborne referred to Gdowski as having played "as well as any quarterback I’ve ever had here".
 Osborne went further to say "He had speed, excellent runner, smart guy".
+In 1989, Gdowski was a CoSIDA Academic All-American, National Football Scholar Athlete, and Academic All Big Eight in 1988 and 1989.